donbright/rust-lang-cheat-sheet/README.md

 $ cargo run    # will tell you exact line where panic occured, with call stack trace
 ```

-Option - a basic way to deal with functions that might not work.
+### Option - for functions that may return Some thing, or None thing

 ```rust
 let c = v.get(12);          // this will not crash, c will instead be an Option